Soviet destroyer Sokrushitelny (1937): Design and description

 Having decided to build the large and expensive 40 kn destroyer leaders, the Soviet Navy sought Italian assistance in designing smaller and cheaper destroyers.
 They licensed the plans for the and, in modifying it for their purposes, overloaded a design that was already somewhat marginally stable.

 The Gnevnys had an overall length of 112.8 m, a beam of 10.2 m, and a draft of 4.8 m at deep load.
-The ships were significantly overweight, almost 200 MT heavier than designed, displacing 1612 MT at standard load and 2039 MT at deep load.
+The ships were overweight, almost 200 MT heavier than designed, displacing 1612 MT at standard load and 2039 MT at deep load.
 Their crew numbered 197 officers and sailors in peacetime and 236 in wartime.
-The ships had a pair of geared steam turbines, each driving one propeller, rated to produce a total of 48000 shp using steam from three water-tube boilers which was intended to give them a maximum speed of 37 kn.
-The designers had been conservative in rating the turbines and many, but not all, of the ships handily exceeded their designed speed during their sea trials.
-Others fell considerably short of it, although specific figures for most individual ships have not survived.
+The ships had a pair of geared steam turbines, each driving one propeller, rated to produce a total of 48000 shp using steam from three water-tube boilers.

+The designers had been conservative in rating the turbines that were intended to give them a maximum speed of 37 kn.
+Many of the ships handily exceeded their designed speed during their sea trials.
+Others fell considerably short of it, although figures for most ships have not survived.
 Variations in fuel oil capacity meant that the range of the Gnevnys varied between 1670 to 3145 nmi at 19 kn.

 As built, the Gnevny-class ships mounted four 130 mm B-13 guns in two pairs of superfiring single mounts fore and aft of the superstructure.
 Anti-aircraft defense was provided by a pair of 76.2 mm 34-K AA guns and a pair of 45 mm 21-K AA guns as well as two 12.7 mm DK or DShK machine guns, all in single mounts.
 During the war, Sokrushitelnys anti-aircraft suite was reinforced with the addition of a pair of 37 mm 70-K guns in single mounts in mid-1941 and her 45-mm 21-K guns were removed in early 1942.

 The ships carried six 533 mm torpedo tubes in two rotating triple mounts; each tube was provided with a reload.
 They were equipped with two K-1 paravanes intended to destroy mines and could lay mines themselves if the depth charges were off-loaded.
 Their capacity varied with the type of mine, from sixty 1065 kg KB types to sixty-five 960 kg Model 1926s, or ninety-six 600 kg Model 1912 mines.
 For anti-submarine work, the Gnevnys were fitted with two stern racks for ten 135 kg BB-1 and fifteen 25 kg BM-1 depth charges.
 Sokrushitelny may have been fitted with a pair of BMB-1 depth charge throwers before her loss in 1942.
 They were also equipped with a set of Mars hydrophones although they were useless at speeds over 3 kn.